jasper-lyons/nuccobrain/readme.md

 A bespoke static site, built using a suite of gulp tasks.

+Note, this repository is for Nucco Brain's main website pages, which are a static site.
+Nucco Brain's blog pages are Wordpress based, and hosted on their web servers.

 ## Developing locally

 1. Install necessary dependencies with `npm install`